-For four decades, MTI has been a global leader in friction welding technology — a forging technique that offers many advantages over traditional, fusion welding.
-With the ability to create super-strong bonds of virtually any size, friction welding is uniquely capable of serving a broad spectrum of industries.
+For four decades, MTI has been the global leader in Friction Welding technology — a forging technique that offers many advantages over traditional fusion welding.
+With the ability to create super-strong bonds of virtually any size, Friction Welding is uniquely capable of serving a broad spectrum of industries.

 Here are the top 5 ways we’re helping the industry move forward: